I call Deputy MacSharry.

 Every avenue over-66s look down, every corner they turn around, they face brick walls.
 They have been excluded from the PUP and cannot apply for the restart grant if they are not ratepayers.
 Bed and breakfast owners are a good example of this.
 They are excluded from the enterprise grant because the €1,000 grant is available only to those coming off the PUP, but they could never avail of the PUP.
 Furthermore, they may not necessarily apply for loans such as this, so we need to make them eligible for the restart grant.

-I was talking to a local LEO company recently.
+I was talking to a local enterprise office, LEO, company recently.
 Microfinance Ireland has been in touch to say the money has gone.
 That re-enforces the importance of passing this legislation.
 Microfinance Ireland is telling the LEOs to stop sending businesses to it until more funding comes.
 The interest rate, as I have already said, needs to be looked at.
 Finally, there is approximately a 60% or 70% approval rating, from what I can gather.
 Is there a way we can increase that approval rating?

 I thank the Minister of State for listening.